iamirmasoud/image_captioning/README.md

 In addition to this API, please download both the COCO images and annotations in order to run the demos and use the API.
 Both are available on the project website.
 - Please download, unzip, and place the images in: coco/images/
-- Please download and place the annotations in: coco/annotations/ For substantially more details on the API please see [COCO Home Page](http://cocodataset.org/#home).
+- Please download and place the annotations in: coco/annotations/

+For substantially more details on the API please see [COCO Home Page](http://cocodataset.org/#home).

 After downloading the images and annotations, run the Matlab, Python, or Lua demos for example usage.

 To install:
--For Matlab, add coco/MatlabApi to the Matlab path (OSX/Linux binaries provided) -For Python, run "make" under coco/PythonAPI
+- For Matlab, add coco/MatlabApi to the Matlab path (OSX/Linux binaries provided)
+- For Python, run "make" under coco/PythonAPI
--For Lua, run “luarocks make LuaAPI/rocks/coco-scm-1.rockspec” under coco/
+- For Lua, run “luarocks make LuaAPI/rocks/coco-scm-1.rockspec” under coco/

-Note: This project is a part of [Udacity Computer Vision Nanodegree Program](https://www.udacity.com/course/computer-vision-nanodegree--nd891)
+Note: This project is a part of [Udacity Computer Vision Nanodegree Program](https://www.udacity.com/course/computer-vision-nanodegree--nd891).